dotnet/docs/docs/standard/library-guidelines/cross-platform-targeting.md

 ## Older Targets

-.NET supports targeting versions of the .NET Framework that are long out of support, e.g. .NET 2.0, as well as platforms that are no longer commonly used, e.g. Silverlight and Windows Phone.
-The value of targeting such old platforms can be easily outweighed by the overhead of programming around missing APIs.
+.NET supports targeting versions of the .NET Framework that are long out of support, e.g. .NET Framework 2.0, as well as platforms that are no longer commonly used, e.g. Silverlight and Windows Phone.
+While there is value in making your library work on as many targets as possible, there is also significant overhead if you have to workaround missing APIs.
+We believe certain frameworks are no longer worth targeting, considering their reach and limitations:

 **❌ DO NOT** include a Portable Class Library (PCL) target, e.g. `portable-net45+win8+wpa81+wp8`.